Md-Yaseen-Dev/Course--Deep-JavaScript-Foundations-v3/Readme.md

 Arrow function is one of the features introduced in the Es6 version of javascript.
 It allows you to create functions in a cleaner way compared to regular functions.

+Arrow functiion is just like Regular function but in arrow function it is callable but not constructable like (New keyword) and (this keyword)

 for Example:-

 ```javascript